pandulapeter/campfire/README.md

 # Campfire (Android)
-Explore a hand-picked library of high quality song lyrics and chords
+*Explore a handpicked library of high quality song lyrics and chords.*

 Campfire is a companion app for musicians and people who like to sing.
 It contains a small, but growing number of songs and song collections as well as useful features such as transposing the key signature, auto-scroll or creating your own playlists.